Layer9Berlin/free-dialog-plus/README.md

 To use Free DIALOG+ in a clinical setting, it is highly recommended that you deploy your own version of the application.
 You will probably want to adapt the code to satisfy your own technical and compliance requirements.

 The demo deployment is intended for demonstration purposes, for use in more casual settings where loss of patient data is of little consequence and as a foundation for further development.

-## Password recovery

-Due to the lack of a data server, there is currently no way to recover a lost password.
-If you forget your password, clearing the cache/re-installing the PWA will reset the password, but also cause all existing data to be irretrievably lost.
-Please perform regular exports to mitigate the risk of losing your data.

 ## Device synchronisation